tajiknomi/Browsers_MasterKey_Extractor/README.md

 # Intro
-A project to extract saved browser credentials of various browser i.e. Chrome, Firefox, Brave, Edge, Opera.
+A project to extract saved browser credentials of various browsers i.e. Chrome, Firefox, Brave, Edge, Opera.

 This project has two modules i.e. 1) Extract Master Keys  2) Decrypt data

+This data extraction and decryption process employs a two-module design for enhanced organization and potential security benefits.
+A Red Teamer, during a security assessment, will typically utilize the first module, written in C++ for improved portability across different operating systems, to extracts the master key and essential files without requiring additional dependency on the target.
+This separation also reduces the risk of detection by various security solutions.
+The second module which are written in Python, typically run on the Red Teamer's machine, then decrypts data using the extracted elements i.e. Master key and extracted file(s)

 ## 1) Extract Master Keys
 This module is writted in C++; when run on the target machine, It which extract the "Master key" which is used to encrypt the browsers data.

-## 2) Decrypt data
+## 2) Decrypt data (These scripts are the modified form of https://github.com/unode/firefox_decrypt)
 A python module to decrypt the encrypted data using master key.
-(TO BE UPLOADED SOON)

 ## How to build